jixingcn/minigamepad/README.md

 Written with support for C89, using overridable C99 features, eg. `stdint.h` and `inline` with `#define MG_C89`.

-Note: this projct is early in development so there are some things missing and bugs to be worked out.
+Note: this project is early in development so there are some things missing and bugs to be worked out.

 ## basic example